-In clearings, you find a profusion of herbs, e.g. Anemone obtusiloba, which has white or blue flowers, and the yellow Megacarpaea polyandra, of the mustard family, which can grow taller than a man.
+In clearings, you encounter a profusion of herbs, including Anemone obtusiloba, which has white or blue flowers, and the yellow Megacarpaea polyandra, of the mustard family (Brassicaceae), which can grow taller than a man.
 On a wet rock, I observe the rare Pycnoplinthopsis bhutanica, likewise of the mustard family.
 With its low growth and thick leaf rosette, it somewhat resembles a primrose.

-Around 3,700 metres altitude, trees become scarce, and woody plants are mainly composed of huge shrubs of various dwarf bushes, mostly Rhododendron anthopogon and R. lepidotum, a honeysuckle, Lonicera obovate, and various species of Cotoneaster.
-In clearings among the bushes grow various herbs, such as a beautiful fritillary, Fritillaria cirrhosa, Arisaema propinquum, of the arum family, Morina polyphylla, which has very prickly leaves, an alp lily, Gagea longiscapa (formerly called Lloydia longiscapa), and an imposing yellow primrose, Primula sikkimensis, which grows to 90 centimetres tall.
+Around 3,700 m, trees become scarce, and woody plants are mainly composed of huge thickets of various dwarf shrubs, mainly Rhododendron anthopogon and R. lepidotum, a honeysuckle, Lonicera obovata, and various species of Cotoneaster.
+Various herbs grow in clearings among the bushes, such as a beautiful fritillary, Fritillaria cirrhosa, Arisaema propinquum, an alp lily, Gagea longiscapa (formerly called Lloydia longiscapa), and an imposing yellow primrose, Primula sikkimensis, which can grow to 90 cm tall.

 In May, few plants are flowering at this altitude.
 However, a pinkish-violet primrose, Primula denticulata, is abundant.
 The primrose genus probably evolved in the Himalaya, and at least 62 species are found here.
 Pictures of many other primroses may be seen on the page Plants: Primroses.